 - Offers a critical assessment of the development, use, and consequences of mobile public alert and warning technologies in the United States from 2006 to the present

-- Provides a comparative discussion of the development, use, and consequences of mobile public alert and warning technologies in Europe, Chile, Israel, and Japan
+- Provides a comparative discussion of the development, use, and consequences of mobile public alert and warning technologies in Australia, Canada, Japan, and the Netherlands

 - Offers a reader-friendly, state-of-the-art assessment of empirical research concerning mobile public alert and warning messages